kottz/kolmodin/README.md

 npm run build            # Production
 ```

-Point the public API/WS URLs at wherever the Rust server is running (see `env.example`).
+See `env.example` for configuration options.

 ### Creating Custom Questions

-Set the backend data source in `.env` (file path or HTTP URL).
-See `server/kolmodin_data_example.json` for an example file.
+The server expects a json file with whitelisted channels and question data.
+See `server/kolmodin_data_example.json` for the correct structure.
+The server can load this file from file or through HTTP URL.
 Use `GET /api/refresh-words` with the admin API key to reload updated data without restarting.